 Simplified illustration of the dual functions of breeder blankets: heat extraction and tritium breeding.

-Lithium, which has two stable isotopes 6Li (7.5%) and 7LI(92.5%) is an efficient breeder of tritium via the reactions:
+Lithium, which has two stable isotopes 6Li (7.5%) and 7Li (92.5%), is used in the breeder blankets to produce of tritium via the reactions:

 where the first reaction emits energy and the second absorbs it, favouring the use of the isotope 6Li.